getgrav/grav/UPGRADE-1.7.md

 * Added new `Security::sanitizeSVG()` function
 * Added `$grav->close()` method to properly terminate the request with a response
 * **BC BREAK** Make `Route` objects immutable.
 This means that you need to do: `{% set route = route.withExtension('.html') %}` (for all `withX` methods) to keep the updated version.

+### CLI

+* It is a good idea to prefix your CLI command classes with your plugin name, otherwise there may be naming conflicts (we already have some!)

 ### Composer dependencies